erikhren/US-Homicides-Data-Exploration/README.md

 **Dataset Information**

 The homocide dataset consists of 24 columns and 638,454 rows each.
 Here are the explanations for each column:<br>
-    1. The record ID
+    1. The record ID<br>
-        - Sequentially numbers the reports (i.e. 1,2,3...)
+        - Sequentially numbers the reports (i.e. 1,2,3...)<br>
-    2. Year and Month
+    2. Year and Month<br>
-        - The year and month of the given report, ranging from year 1980-2014
+        - The year and month of the given report, ranging from year 1980-2014<br>
-    3. Incident
+    3. Incident <br>
-        - How many incidences occured for the specific features (e.i. year, month, perpetrator age...)
+        - How many incidences occured for the specific features (e.i. year, month, perpetrator age...)<br>
     4. Victim Age
         - contains ages of the victims
     5. Perpetrator Age